 About me

 I am a Postdoctoral Fellow at the Center for Orthopaedic Biomechanics, University of Denver, specializing in computational orthopaedic biomechanics.
-My research is focused on using finite element methods to investigate clinically relevant issues, such as joint mechanics, bone remodeling, and implant stability, with the goal of understanding joint biomechanics,improving implant performance, and optimizing current surgical techniques.
-Having been working in the Center for more than 9 years, I have accumulated plenty of knowledge and developed expert skills in orthopaedic biomechanics, computational modeling, and finite element analysis.
+My research focuses on applying finite element methods to address clinically relevant questions, including joint mechanics, bone remodeling, and implant stability, with the goal of understanding joint biomechanics, improving implant performance, and optimizing surgical techniques.
+Over the past ten years at the center, I have built extensive expertise in orthopaedic biomechanics, computational modeling, and finite element analysis.

 Current Research